Canadian Forces Military Police: History

-Security in the RCN was the responsibility of the Assistant Director Naval Intelligence who reported to the Director of Naval Headquarters.
-With the exception of a very small group of professional Policing Canada's Military since 1917 security officers, naval security officers were primarily Intelligence Officers or officers assigned security duties as a secondary responsibility.
-The navy had no police organization comparable to the C Pro C or the AFP but relied upon Dockyard Police, Corps of Commissionaires, local Civil Police and shore patrols to maintain security of establishments and maintenance of discipline.
+Security in the RCN was the responsibility of the assistant director naval intelligence who reported to the director of naval headquarters.
+With the exception of a very small group of professionals policing Canada's military, since 1917 security officers, naval security officers were primarily intelligence officers or officers assigned security duties as a secondary responsibility.
+The navy had no police organization comparable to the C Pro C or the AFP but relied upon dockyard police, the Corps of Commissionaires, local civil police and shore patrols to maintain security of establishments and maintenance of discipline.
 Field inquiries in support of the security program were conducted by the RCMP.

 The initial amalgamation of all police and security elements of the CF was first effected in October 1964 by the formation of the Directorate of Security at Canadian Forces Headquarters.
-With the introduction of the forces Functional Command structure in April 1966, the security staffs and PMs in existing single service command organizations were eliminated, the command and base security officers were appointed at the newly formed HQs and the various investigative elements of the Services were amalgamated into a single organization called the Special Investigation Unit (SIU).
+With the introduction of the forces' functional command structure in April 1966, the security staffs and PMs in existing single-service command organizations were eliminated, the command and base security officers were appointed at the newly formed HQs, and the various investigative elements of the services were amalgamated into a single organization called the Special Investigation Unit (SIU).
 To achieve a common approach throughout the forces, security and police functions were regrouped into three main categories: (1) personnel security, (2) police and custody, and (3) security of information and materiel.
 A single trade of Military Police was created which replaced five trades that previously existed and provided standards for the training required of all non-commissioned members employed in the police and security field.
-In June 1966, Major General Gilles Turcot was directed to examine the role, organization and responsibility for Security in the CF and to make recommendations for any revisions.
+In June 1966, Major General Gilles Turcot was directed to examine the role, organization and responsibility for security in the CF and to make recommendations for any revisions.

-At the time of the Turcot report, there existed two philosophies in the Police, Intelligence and Security organizations.
-The Director General Intelligence (DGI) saw a distinction between Police and Security but with a closer relationship between Security and Intelligence.
-The Chief of Personnel saw the Police and Security functions as complementary.
-The Turcot report, completed on 22 July 1966 directed that the responsibility for Security should be placed under the DGI.
-In January 1967, the Chief of the Defence Staff (CDS) directed DGI to undertake a management analysis with a view to recommending the future management system for Intelligence, Security and Military Police in the Canadian Armed Forces.
+At the time of the Turcot report, there existed two philosophies in the police, intelligence and security organizations.
+The director general intelligence (DGI) saw a distinction between police and security but with a closer relationship between security and intelligence.
+The chief of personnel saw the police and security functions as complementary.
+The Turcot report, completed on 22 July 1966, directed that the responsibility for security should be placed under the DGI.
+In January 1967, the chief of the defence staff (CDS) directed DGI to undertake a management analysis with a view to recommending the future management system for intelligence, security and military police in the Canadian Armed Forces.